 9. Grand Canyon of Arizona is One of the World’s Seven Natural Wonders

-Grand Canyon National Park is located in the northwestern of Arizona that makes Arizona called as The Grand Canyon State.
-Its central feature is a gorge of the Colorado River that named Grand Canyon.
+Grand Canyon National Park is located in the northwestern part of Arizona that makes Arizona called The Grand Canyon State.
+Its central feature is a gorge of the Colorado River that is named Grand Canyon.
 Grand Canyon is one of world’s seven natural wonders while it was also designated by UNESCO in 1979 as a World Heritage Site.